 A football is big, oval, and has raised laces down the middle.
-These characteristics make throwing motion more difficult than throwing a round object like a baseball.
-To successfully throw a football every time you need technique power and accuracy.
+These characteristics make throwing motion more difficult than passing a round object like a baseball.
+To successfully throw a football, you need technique, power and accuracy.

 When you combine these three parameters, what you get is a perfect spiral throw to the wide receiver.

-When the receiver can accurately predict where the ball will land, they’ll learn where to run to catch the ball correctly.
+When the receiver can accurately predict where the ball will land, they know where to run to catch the ball correctly.